Global CxO Leadership Pioneering Finance-IT-Risk Management Practices™

 Educate...
 Enlighten...
 Empower...

-Leading edge thinking and practice on Contemporary Global Risk Management issues to enable and facilitate Organizational and CxO Performance.
+Leading edge thinking and practice on Contemporary Global Finance-IT-Risk Management issues to enable and facilitate Organizational and CxO Performance.

 Current focus of our overarching theme of anticipating surprise within a global environment of increasing dynamic uncertainty and complexity is on next-generation computational mathematical quantitative models of uncertainty and risk management beyond model risks exposed by the global financial crisis of 2008 and subsequent extreme events and black swans.